 To make the dosage bottle, you add 2 drops of the stock essence to a 30mL bottle.
 Then add 3/4 spring water and ¼ brandy, apple cider vinegar, or glycerine to preserve the essence.
 Take 4 drops on the tongue 4 times a day until you feel that the essence has addressed your main concerns at the time you began working with it.
 You can also add a few drops of the stock essence to your water bottle and sip throughout the day or add about 20 drops to your bath water, lotion, or body oil.

 You can also find pre-formulated flower essence remedies, like Rescue Remedy, Rescue Sleep, and Rescue Energy.
 You can find these on the shelves of your local food co-op, natural grocery store, your local apothecary or integrative pharmacy.

-Rescue Remedy is a fantastic tool to carry at all times to help in dealing with stress and anxiety.
+Rescue Remedy is a fantastic tool to carry at all times to help in dealing with stress.
 There are versions that can be used for adults, children, and pets.
 The Rescue Sleep and Rescue Energy are self-explanatory and are great to have on hand as a natural sleep aid and natural energy booster during the day.
 Whichever route you choose to take, flower essences are a great remedy any time of year.

 As you explore the world of flower essences, you'll discover many companies and practitioners offering a wide variety of flower and plant essences.
 The best advice when choosing them for yourself is to pay attention to what you are drawn to and most likely it's the essence that's right for you at that moment in time.